Uniqueness of Asymptotically Conical Higher Codimension Self-Shrinkers and Self-Expanders: Acknowledgments

 \section{Acknowledgments}

-I would like to thank Bing Wang, Lu Wang, and Sigurd Angenent for many helpful discussions.
-In particular, I would like to thank Bing Wang for his constant support.
-I would also like to thank Lu Wang for pointing me towards the article \cite{Ber}, and for illuminating comments on unique continuation.
-Lastly, I would like to thank Sigurd Angenent for several suggestions that became the genesis of Lemma \ref{nomult} and the proof of Lemma \ref{topinfty}, and for carefully reading several sections of this article.
+I would like to thank: Bing Wang, for introducing me to the article \cite{Wang} and for many helpful discussions; Lu Wang, for pointing me towards the article \cite{Ber} and for illuminating comments on unique continuation; Mariel S\'{a}ez, for a discussion on issues of orientability that motivated the addition of Remark \ref{rem-orientability}; Sigurd Angenent, for several suggestions that became the genesis of Lemma 3.8 and of the proof of Lemma 3.3, and for carefully reading reading several sections of this article.
+I would also like to thank the anonymous journal referee(s) for important comments and corrections.